-In the ISO standard, inner joins can be specified in either the FROM or WHERE clause.
-This is the only type of join that ISO supports in the WHERE clause.
+In the SQL-92 standard, inner joins can be specified in either the FROM or WHERE clause.
+This is the only type of join that SQL-92 supports in the WHERE clause.
 Inner joins specified in the WHERE clause are known as old-style inner joins.

 The following Transact-SQL query is an example of an inner join:

-USE AdventureWorks2008R2; GO SELECT * FROM HumanResources.Employee AS e INNER JOIN Person.Person AS p ON e.BusinessEntityID = p.BusinessEntityID ORDER BY p.LastName
+USE AdventureWorks; GO SELECT * FROM HumanResources.Employee AS e INNER JOIN Person.Contact AS c ON e.ContactID = c.ContactID ORDER BY c.LastName

 This inner join is known as an equi-join.
 It returns all the columns in both tables, and returns only the rows for which there is an equal value in the join column.